 bootstrap and is used as a tool to provide better

 leverage in getting the boots on.
-And, thus the 19th century figurative use "to pull one's self
+And, thus the 19th century saying "to pull yourself

-task without external help".
+up by your own bootstraps" refers to a person's ability to advance one's own standard of living or overcome difficulty without help from others.
 Or another common one is to "die with one's boots on" meaning to die while one is still active or to go down fighting.
 And, everyone knows that to "give one the boot" means to kick one out or expel one, either literally or figuratively.
 But, did you know that to "put the boot in" is an idiom for inflicting violence on someone.
 Or, that "Knocking boots" is slang for having sex, regardless of whether either person is wearing boots.
 Well I did not.
 But I did know that when the boot is on the other foot now" means that a situation has become reversed—a previous victor is now losing, for example.